 As part of the SMF Selection Subscription data in Nudm_SDM_Get response, the UDM provides a list of combinations of DNN, S-NSSAI for which DualSteer of traffic between the two SUPIs associated with this subscription is applicable along with the selected SMF for the given (DNN, S-NSSAI).

-Editor's note: It is FFS, how the Reg-ID is used to derive the DualSteer policies at the network, when the UE provides the Reg-ID to the network.

 Step 21: If "Reg-ID" was allocated by the network (i.e. UDM), the AMF provides the allocated "Reg-ID" to the UE in Registration Accept message.
 If the "Reg-ID" is not allocated by the network (i.e. UDM), the AMF provides a confirmation to the UE that DualSteer feature is supported, in Registration Accept message.

 6.1.3.2.2 Selecting same SMF for serving PDU Sessions from two SUPIs